 - SBCS will serve individuals and families residing in City of Chula Vista.

 - Eligible zip codes: 91902*, 91910*, 91911, 91913, 91914, 91915

 *Portions of zip code 91902 and 91910 fall outside of the City of Chula Vista.
 If unsure, please refer to ERAPSanDiego.org to determine which jurisdiction your address belongs to.

 - Household income must fall at or below 80% AMI

 - Household must have an obligation to pay rent

 - Households must have qualified for unemployment benefits or experienced a financial hardship directly or indirectly related to COVID-19.

 - Household is at risk of experiencing homelessness or housing instability.

 Emergency Rent and Utility Assistance:

-- ERAP will provide payment assistance for renters behind on rent and utilities.
+- ERAP will provide utility and rental payment assistance for Chula Vista renters.
 Financial assistance for arrears can be from April 2020 and later.
 Rental assistance may be available for up to a maximum of fifteen months.
 Utility assistance may be available for up to a maximum of twelve months.
 Combined assistance for arrears and prospective cannot exceed twelve months.

 - SBCS is required to attempt to gain landlord participation.
-If the landlord accepts participation in the program, SBCS will compensate 80% of an eligible household’s rental arrears accumulated from April 2020 to March 2021.
-The landlord must agree to accept the 80% payment as payment in full of the rental debt owed by the tenant, which means the landlord forgives the remaining debt.
+If the landlord accepts participation in the program, SBCS will compensate 100% of an eligible household’s rental arrears accumulated from April 2020 to March 2021.
+The landlord must agree to accept the payment as payment in full of the rental debt owed by the tenant.
 The rental arrears will be paid directly to the landlord.

 - The landlord does not have to participate in the program.
 If the landlord declines participation in the program, SBCS can compensate 100% of the eligible household’s monthly rental arrears accumulated from April 2020 to March 2021.
 In this situation, payment of rental arrears can be paid directly to the tenant.

 - To be eligible, the combined income of all persons in the household must fall at or below 80% Area Median Income (AMI).
 Please see AMI chart below.